xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 val it : Complex = -7r + 24i
 ```

 As you may expect, you get the same results if you multiply via either rectangular or polar coordinates.
 The execution paths are quite different, however.
-Let’s look closely at the definition of mulViaRect:
+Let's look closely at the definition of mulViaRect:

 ```F#
 let mulViaRect a b =